-2. Can I apply for Manaslu trek permit individually?
+2. Can I apply for the Manaslu trek permit individually?

 This is one of the most common questions that most of the trekkers’ ask.
-But, you can not apply individually for Manaslu trekking permit.
-Minimum of two trekkers is required to apply for Manaslu special permit from one of the professional trekking agency.
+But, you can not apply individually for the Manaslu trekking permit.
+The minimum of two trekkers is required to apply for Manaslu special permit from one of the professional trekking agencies.